 As you begin to explore Postal and Direct Mail, you will see different cardstock options to select:

-You will have the option to select the finish type (Satin of Glossy), and weight in most cases.
-In the Postcard options (above), the options break down like this:
+You will have the option to select the finish type (Satin of Glossy) and weight in most cases.
+In the photo above, you will see the options break down like this:

-The big difference between point (pt) and pound (lb) measurements are what they actually measure.
+The big difference between point (pt) and pound (lb) measurements is what they actually measure.

-- Paper labeled with points is measured by thickness.
+Paper labeled with points is measured by thickness.
 The higher the pt value, the thicker the paper is.
-Each pt. is equal to .001 inch, so 14 pt. paper measures in at .014 inches thick.
+Each pt. is equal to .001 inch, so 14 pt. paper measures .014 inches thick.

 For cardstock weights for our direct mail pieces (in the Notecard example above), the difference is negligible.
-We have selected these two options from our printhouse partners, for the most cost-efficient options for you to select from.
+We have selected these two options from our print house partners for the most cost-efficient options.